vamo89/functional-tetris-js/README.md

 Now, you are ready to run it:
 npm run dev

-You can open your index.html, and make changes in the files.
-When you make any change, it should reflect on the browser (after refresh).
+When you make any change, it should reflect on the browser (hot-reload).
-Also, it keeps running tests (easier to do TDD) and lint at every js change.
+Also, it keeps running lint at every js change.
+- Should run tests too (easier to do TDD)

 ## Know Bugs

-- At the first time running, you have to edit one js, so the bundle.js will be generated.
 - Objects get stuck at border when rotated
+- Possible to continue playing with one more piece after end - press down and side arrows
+- Weird interaction if rotate near placement (not sure how, need testing)

 ## Improvements